henrytien/henry-notes/reading/design_patterns.md

 - you want to use an existing class, and its interface does not match the one you need.
 -  youwanttocreateareusableclassthatcooperateswithunrelatedorunfore- seen classes, that is, classes that don't necessarily have compatible interfaces.
 - (object adapter only) you need to use several existing subclasses, but it's un- practical to adapt their interface by subclassing every one.
 An object adapter can adapt the interface of its parent class.

+## Decorator
+Attach additional responsiblities to an object dynamiclly.
+Decorators provide a flexiable alternative to subclassing for extending functionality.

+The Decorator pattern has at least two key benefits and two liabilities:

+### Applicability
+• to add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.
+• for responsibilities that canbe withdrawn.
+• when extension by subclassing is impractical.
+Sometimes a large number of independent extensions are possible and would produce an explosion of subclasses to support every combination.
+Or a class definition maybe hidden or otherwise unavailable for subclassing.

 # Reference